 For AuthPolicy choose between Username Password based authentication (OnPremises) or Certificate based authentication

 Enter the Discovery Service URL for your MDM server (Note: Enrollment Service URL and Policy Service URL are optional)

 At the top of WICD window click Export > Provisioning package

 Provide a name and version for your package and click Next.
-(Note: Be sure to increment the version number to ensure an updated package is executed
+(Note: Be sure to increment the version number to ensure an updated package is executed)

 Click Next on the security details page